lightweight-component/aj-security/docs-src/src/index.md

 </td></tr></table>

-The code of AJ Security is small, straightforward and well commented.
-There are not much third-party dependencies, just Java 8 requires.
+The code of AJ Security is small(A JAR of approximately 100 KB), straightforward and well commented.
+There are not much third-party dependencies, just
+Java 8 requires.

 ## Source Code